ethereum-optimism/optimism/specs/deposits.md

 [ABI][ABI] encoded call to the `setL1BlockValues()` function with correct values associated with the corresponding L1 block (cf.  [reference implementation][l1-attr-ref-implem]).

-If the Ecotone upgrade is active, then `data` is instead a call to the `setL1BlockValuesEcotone()` function, where the input args are no longer ABI encoded function parameters, but are instead packed into 5 32-byte aligned segments (starting after the function selector).
+If the Ecotone upgrade is active, then with only one exception discussed below, `data` is instead a call to the `setL1BlockValuesEcotone()` function.
+The input args here are no longer ABI encoded function parameters, but are instead packed into 5 32-byte aligned segments (starting after the function selector).
 Each unsigned integer argument is encoded as big-endian using a number of bytes corresponding to the underlying type.
 The overall calldata layout is as follows:

 | Input arg         | Type        | Calldata bytes | Segment |
 | ----------------- | ----------- | -------------- | --------|